Q-Chan97/file-uploader/README.md

 # Vaultly File Uploader

-This is a full stack file uploader built with Node.js and Express, created as part of The Odin Project's Node.js course.
+This is a full stack file uploader written in Typescript and built with Node.js and Express, created as part of The Odin Project's Node.js course.

 ## Features:
    - File uploading and storing via Supabase